johnno1962/Refactorator/README.md

 Press the "Save" button to save these changes to disk.
 Use the "Undo" button to revert the changes.

-If you have (Graphviz)[http://www.graphviz.org/] installed you can view an approximate visualisation of classes and a cross-reference of your project using the "Edit/Refactor/Visualise !" menu item.
+If you have [Graphviz](http://www.graphviz.org/) installed you can view an approximate visualisation of the classes and their interrelationships in your project using the "Edit/Refactor/Visualise !" menu item.
 Initialiser calls are colored green, ivar references blue, and method calls red.

 ![Icon](http://injectionforxcode.johnholdsworth.com/visualiser.png)